 The colour picker may look complicated but it's a lot easier to use than it looks.
 The numbers on the right hand side allow you to set a colour by typing in values directly.
-For example if you knew that the colour you wanted had an RGB value of 125, 130, 20, you could enter the values directly.
+For example if you knew that the colour you wanted had an RGB value of 125, 130, 20, you could enter the value directly.
 The other amounts allow you to set the colour using different modes such as HSB (hue, saturation, brightness), LAB colour and CMYK colour.

-3) Try entering R-170, G-100 and B-20 as shown below.
+3) Try entering R-170, G-100 and B-20 as shown on the following page.